 As part of our giveaway programme and to tackle seed waste, we run a yearly Seed Amnesty during January.
 It matches unwanted vegetable, flower and herb seeds with good causes that would like them.
 Can you help us?

 At some point, almost every gardener has ended up with too many seeds.
 Perhaps they're gifts that don't fit into your planting scheme, or over-enthusiastic purchases you don't end up needing.
-Maybe you seed-save from your own plants, and have too many to re-sow?
+Maybe you seed-save from your own plants, or collect free seeds from gardening magazines?

 Since we got started, several kind folk have approached us, asking whether we can make good use of their surplus seeds.
 Cue the launch of this seed amnesty!